3. Config

 \end{outer}

-also contains keys that control the indentation of optional and mandatory arguments; on referencing Listing 181 and
+In fact, noAdditionalIndentGlobal also contains keys that control the indentation of optional and mandatory arguments; on referencing Listing 187 and Listing 188

 noAdditionalIndentGlobal: